Stephen Neill

 Stephen Charles Neill (31 December 1900 – 20 July 1984) was a British Anglican bishop, missionary and scholar.
 He was proficient in a number of languages, including Ancient Greek, Latin and Tamil.
 He went to Trinity College, Cambridge, and was a fellow there before going as a missionary in Tamil Nadu in British India.
 He became bishop of Tirunelveli in 1939.
 He believed in unification of all churches in South India and communion beyond denominations.
 He wrote several books on theology and church history.
 He wrote various works including his unfinished History of Christianity as well as Out of bondage; Christ and the Indian villager published in 1930.

+Stephen Charles Neill when he was work for the World Council of Churches (WCC) between 1947 to 1954.

 Early life

 Neill was born in Edinburgh, Scotland, on 31 December 1900 to Charles Neill and Margaret Penelope ("Daisy") Neill, the daughter of James Monro (for a time Commissioner (CID) at Scotland Yard who, having resigned at the age of 52 on disagreeing with the government, returned to India, where he had been a district officer, to establish a medical mission).
 Both his parents were missionary doctors in India but spent much of their adult lives in various European countries for reasons of health and for the sake of their children's education.
 He had two sisters, Marjorie Penelope (1898) and Isabel Ruth (1906), and three brothers: Christopher Henry (1899), Gerald Munro (1902), Eric James (1904).

 He was educated at Dean Close School, then in 1918 won a scholarship to Trinity College, Cambridge and was elected to a fellowship in 1924.
 While still in Cambridge he passed the Church of England's General Ordination Examination which qualified him for ordination but he had decided to go out to India as a layman.